Muslims: In Islamic theology

 The majority of theological traditions of Islam accept that works do not determine if someone is a Muslim or not.
 God alone would know about the belief of a person.
 Fellow Muslims can only accept the personal declaration of faith.
 Only the Khawārij developed an understanding of Muslim identity based mainly on the adherence to liturgical and legal norms.

-When asked about one's beliefs, it is recommended to say the Istit̲h̲nāʾ, for example, "in-sha'allah I am Muslim a believer" (so God will, I am Muslim), since only God knows the future of a person.
-Among Asharites, it is also seen as a sign of humility and the individual's longing to improve, because the creature has no assurance of their own state (of belief) until the end of life.
+When asked about one's beliefs, it is recommended for one to say the Istit̲h̲nāʾ, for example, "in-sha'allah I am Muslim a believer" (so God will, I am Muslim), since only God knows the future of a person.
+Among Ash'arites, it is also seen as a sign of humility and the individual's longing to improve, because the creature has no assurance of their own state (of belief) until the end of life.

-The Qur'an describes many prophets and messengers within Judaism and Christianity, and their respective followers, as Muslim.
-Some of those that were mentioned are: Adam, Noah, Abraham, Ishmael, Jacob, Moses, and Jesus and his apostles are all considered to be Muslims in the Qur'an.
-The Qur'an states that these men were Muslims because they submitted to God, preached His message and upheld His values, which included praying, charity, fasting and pilgrimage.
-Thus, in Surah 3:52 of the Qur'an, Jesus' disciples tell him, "We believe in God; and you be our witness that we are Muslims (wa-shahad be anna muslimūn)."
-In Islamic belief, before the Qur'an, God had given the Tawrat (Torah) to the prophets and messengers among the Children of Israel, the Zabur (Psalms) to David and the Injil (Gospel) to Jesus, who are all considered important Muslim prophets.
+The Quran describes many prophets and messengers within Judaism and Christianity, and their respective followers, as Muslim.
+Some of those that were mentioned are: Adam, Noah, Abraham, Ishmael, Jacob, Moses, and Jesus and his apostles are all considered to be Muslims in the Quran.
+The Quran states that these men were Muslims because they submitted to God, preached His message and upheld His values, which included praying, charity, fasting and pilgrimage.
+Thus, in Surah 3:52 of the Qur'an, Jesus' disciples tell him: "We believe in God; and you be our witness that we are Muslims (wa-shahad be anna muslimūn)."
+In Islamic belief, before the Quran, God had given the Tawrat (Torah) to the prophets and messengers among the Children of Israel, the Zabur (Psalms) to David and the Injil (Gospel) to Jesus, who are all considered important Muslim prophets.